Pythagorean mysticism influenced Christianity

 ("Editor") As we see here in this study the influence of Hellenization among the Jews of Judaea also spilled over into the new Christian Church and influenced that Church so greatly that we find Hellenistic teachings in the Churches called Christian to this very day.
 To answer the big question about one major teaching that the Hellenist brought into first the Jewish teachings and then the Christian Church is that people go to heaven after they die.
 You see they (Hellenist) believed that all spirits in heaven are given the opportunity to enter into a human baby at birth and live using the flesh as the thing that needs to be overcome and after they died they go back into heaven and were judged on how they did.
 Then they could do it over and over sometimes as a man and sometimes as a woman, sometimes as a king and sometimes as a very poor man.
 This is also why some people believe that dreams they have are of their past lives.

 The question many will ask is does it really matter to God if the Church accepts some teachings from those that are pagan?
 The answer is God will in His wrath destroy all pagan teachings and worship when He returns.
 Let's not just take my word for it.
 "Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place-- unless you repent.
 Rev 2:5.
 Also we find what He wants us to repent from in Rev 9:20-21 "But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
 And they did not repent of their murders or their sorceries or their sexual immorality or their thefts."
-We have on The Master's Table web site under Pagan Symbols many articles from our research showing the origin of many pagan symbols and false gods that have been accepted into the Christian religion.
+We have on The Master's Table web site at the left column under Pagan Symbols many articles from our research showing the origin of many pagan symbols and false gods that have been accepted into the Christian religion.
 Is God troubled by this?